UNITED STATES SECURITIES AND EXCHANGE COMMISSION

 Accounting Estimates

 The preparation of financial statements in conformity with Generally Accepted Accounting Principles (“GAAP”) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent gains and losses at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+We continuously evaluate our estimates and judgments based on historical experience, as well as other factors that we believe to be reasonable under the circumstances.
+The results of our evaluation form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Critical estimates include management’s judgments associated with reserves for sales returns and allowances, allowance for credit losses, overhead expenses applied to inventory, inventory reserves, valuation of intangible assets, share based compensation and income taxes.
-Actual results could differ from those estimates.
+These estimates may change in the future if underlying assumptions or factors change, and actual results may differ from these estimates.

 Fair Value of Financial Instruments

-The methods and assumptions used to estimate the fair value of the following classes of financial instruments were: Current Assets and Current Liabilities - The carrying amount of cash and cash equivalents, certificates of deposits, current receivables and payables and certain other short-term financial instruments approximate their fair value as of September 30, 2023 and June 30, 2023 due to their short-term maturities.
-Long-term debt and lease liabilities reflect fair value based on prevailing market rates.
+The methods and assumptions used to estimate the fair value of the following classes of financial instruments were: Current Assets and Current Liabilities - The carrying amount of cash and cash equivalents, certificates of deposits, marketable securities, current receivables and payables and certain other short-term financial instruments approximate their fair value as of September 30, 2024 and June 30, 2024 due to their short-term maturities.

 Cash and Cash Equivalents and Investments – other